 And I am flawed.

 I feel guilty and awful for losing my temper.
 Physiologically, cortisol flooding the brain is not a pleasant sensation.
-Emotionally, conflict with Big A is wrenching, making him cry terrible.
+Emotionally, conflict with Big A is wrenching, making him cry terribly.

 I am trying hard to let go of that guilt.
 Beating myself up doesn’t help.
 Guilt comes from an emotional place and I don’t operate well from there.
 Whether shouting in anger or wallowing in guilt I’m not thinking clearly.
 And my kid isn’t, either.